madcodemonkey/Azure.Storage/MvcStorageExample/ReadMe.md

 ```

 ## Step 3: Using the application you can
-1. Upload files into both the file and blog storage.
+1. Upload files into both the file and blob storage.